CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.3 Clients on Windows 10.txt

 ### 2 1 Malware on Windows 10

 Due to the high prevalence of Windows operating systems and the backwards compatibility with older versions, which is often present between the system generations, the threat from malicious programs and unauthorized intrusion into the IT system is comparatively high.
 Malicious programs can have a variety of functions and provide an attacker with extensive control options.
 Among other things, malicious programs can specifically search passwords, remotely control systems, deactivate protection software and spy on data.
 In particular, loss or falsification of information or applications is of paramount importance.
 But also a loss of image and financial damage, which can thus result from malicious programs, is of great importance.
-Windows is a primary target for malware attacks due to its widespread use, posing a major threat from numerous attackers and attack types.
+Windows is a primary target for malicious software because of its widespread adoption, posing a major threat from many attackers and attack types.

 ### 2 2 Software Vulnerabilities in Windows 10

 Windows 10, including its many included applications, is a very complex software product.
 If software errors are not detected in time, the crashes or errors that occur during the application can lead to far-reaching consequences (such as incorrect calculation results, incorrect management decisions, and delays in the course of business processes).
 Software vulnerabilities or errors can lead to serious security vulnerabilities in individual applications, in the entire IT system, or even in all connected IT systems.
-Vulnerabilities in Windows can sometimes be exploited by attackers to inject malicious software, unauthorized read data or tampering.
+Vulnerabilities in Windows may be exploited by attackers to infiltrate malicious software, unauthorized read data, or tampering.

 ### 2 3 Integrated cloud functionalities
 Windows 10 has many features that store and sync data using Microsoft's services ("cloud services").
 As a result, there is a risk of unconsciously (or at least carelessly) using it for possibly sensitive or personal data.
 At the same time, violations of data protection laws may result if data is stored with third parties, usually abroad.
 If a user with an already activated Microsoft account logs on to a new device, the Microsoft cloud services he uses are automatically set up.
 Thus, data of the institution can be unintentionally synchronized to the employees' private devices.
 As another example, Windows 10 provides the ability to back up the Bitlocker recovery key directly from the Microsoft account in the cloud, leaving critical cryptographic secrets in the hands of third parties.